dantogno/unity-scripting-upgrade/Documentation/unity-scripting-upgrade.md

 ```

 > [!NOTE]
 > When using the .NET Standard 2.0 API compatibility level, the [Microsoft.CSharp package](https://www.nuget.org/packages/Microsoft.CSharp/) must be added from NuGet for this functionality.
-This is not necessary when using the .NET 4.x API compatibility level.
+This isn't necessary when using the .NET 4.x API compatibility level.

 ### nameof operator

-The `nameof` operator obtains the string name of a variable, type or member.
+The `nameof` operator gets the string name of a variable, type or member.
 Some cases where `nameof` comes in handy are logging errors, and getting the string name of an enum:

 ```csharp
 // Get the string name of an enum: